aaronrcs/Merval_Hub/README.md

 # Merval API User Interface

-Allows Users to perform a search using our Merval API from the midterm.
+Allows Users to perform a search using our Merval API.

 The UI allows the users to do the following: